marklogic-community/smart-mastering-core/_pages/docs/custom-merge.md

 ---
 layout: inner
-title: Custom Match Algorithms
+title: Custom Merge Algorithms
-permalink: /docs/custom-match-algorithms/
+permalink: /docs/custom-merge-algorithms/
 ---

-# Custom Match Algorithms
+# Custom Merge Algorithms

-Smart Mastering provides out-of-the-box matching capabilities, but you may want to customize how that matching happens.
-The default behavior is simple: for a particular property, if two documents have exactly the same values for that property, then the property is a match.
-Each property is configured with a weight that contributes to a match score between two documents.
+Smart Mastering provides out-of-the-box merging capabilities, but you may want to customize how that merging happens.
+The default behavior is to grab all the values from matching documents, sort them on weight, then return the first @max-values values.
+If @max-values is not set, then the first 99 values are returned.

-If you want to take more control over what it means for two property values to match, you can do so by implementing your own algorithm in a function.
+If you want to take more control over what it means for two property values to merge, you can do so by implementing your own algorithm in a function.

-## Harmonization and Smart Mastering

-Note that Smart Mastering is intended to be run after harmonization, so normally at the least the document structures will be the same; generally, the values should have been standardized as well.

-As an example, suppose your document has a "state" property, corresponding to the US state in which a person lives.
-You might have some sources that use the state's name ("Pennsylvania"), others that use the 2-letter code ("PA"), and still others that use the state's official, full name ("Commonwealth of Pennsylvania").
-Your harmonization process will normally make sure that not only are the state values from all sources put into the same property name "state-code", but that the values are standardized using one format ("PA").
-In this case, it would not be necessary to use a custom algorithm to compare properties.

-## Customizing Matching
+## Customizing Merging

 Sometimes data sources simply have different levels of information.
 Zip codes are a good example.
 In the United States, an address includes a zip code, which